trovezero/blog/content/posts/meet-trove-zero.md

 - **Set It and Forget It:** Eliminate the need for manual calculations and constant monitoring.

+- **Full Transparency**: Opt in to free email notifications whenever the bot adjusts your rate, ensuring you are always in the loop without being glued to the screen.

 - **Fair Pricing:** We charge a 0.25% management fee on the loan, designed to be offset by the interest savings and reduced gas costs of manual management.

 ### Quick Start